 The covered employee or a qualified beneficiary must give notice if these events occur:

 - A child’s loss of dependent status

-Han recommends creating a script for informing employees and dependents, which can prevent you from leaving out important details.
+It’s a good idea to create a script for informing employees and dependents to prevent yourself from leaving out important details.